confluentinc/cli/CONTRIBUTING.md

 #### Add Autocompletion

-Add support for autocompletion using `ValidArgsFunction` if applicable(e.g. if the command takes resource IDs or resource names as arguments):
+Add support for autocompletion using `ValidArgsFunction` if applicable (for example, if the command takes resource IDs or resource names as arguments):

 ```go
 func (c *command) newDescribeCommand() *cobra.Command {